 I am a Teaching Fellow in the Department of Philosophy.

 My research focuses on political secularism in Western Europe and its relation to the subordination of racial and religious minorities.
-I am also interested in questions around Islamophobia, Christian privilege, and contemporary discourses of national culture.
+I am also interested in questions around Islamophobia, Christian privilege, and contemporary discourses of national culture and heritage.

-I am currently finishing my PhD in Philosophy as part of the Marie Skłodowska-Curie POLITICO programme at the Centre for Citizenship, Civil Society and Rule of Law (CISRUL).
+I recently completed my PhD in Philosophy as part of the Marie Skłodowska-Curie POLITICO programme at the Centre for Citizenship, Civil Society and Rule of Law (CISRUL).

 - Religious diversity

 Lauwers, A. S. (2022) “Religion, secularity, culture?
 Investigating Christian privilege in Western Europe”, Ethnicities, volume 23, issue 3, pp. 403-425.

 Lauwers, A. S. (2019) “Is Islamophobia (Always) Racism”, Critical Philosophy of Race, volume 7, Issue 2, pp. 306-322.

 I teach on the following courses:

 - Race, Religion and Secularism (Course Coordinator and Lecturer), 2022-2023

 - How Should One Live (Course Coordinator and Co-lecturer), 2022-2023